 Dr. Lauren Hsiao-ling Mascari (pronouns: she or they) is native to Taiwan, but grew up in the midwest after being adopted at 9 months old.
 She has garnered over 15 years of experience working with children and families as a bilingual (Spanish-speaking) case manager, Autism specialist, respite care provider, and behavioral health therapist in various settings, such as Child and Adolescent Day Treatment Programs, In-Patient Psychiatric Hospitals, and a community-based shelter for youth ages 11-17.

 In May 2021, Dr. Mascari successfully defended her qualitative dissertation on the topic of 'The Afro-Brazilian Martial Art of Capoeira: Cultural Healing, and Identity'.
-She was among the top 4% of graduate students at UW-Milwaukee as a former Advanced Opportunity Program Scholar an graduated with her Ph.D. in Educational Psychology, specializing in Counseling Psychology.
+She was among only 4% of graduate students at UW-Milwaukee as a former Advanced Opportunity Program Scholar, becoming a first generation graduate with her Ph.D. in Educational Psychology, specializing in Counseling Psychology.
 Most recently, Dr. Mascari was selected to nationally serve as one of the BIPOC Employee Resource Group Leaders at Rogers Behavioral Health.

 Dr. Mascari has received several awards, including: